Then + Now: The Cast of ‘Lizzie McGuire’

 Jake Thomas (Matt McGuire)

 Then: Jake Thomas portrayed Lizzie’s scheming younger brother, Matt, who always wound up in some mischievous (read: annoying) bind that he had to get himself out of.
 In addition to his role on ‘Lizzie,’ Thomas achieved child-star status with several other roles, including portraying a young Hugh Hefner (yes, Lizzie McGuire’s little bro played the young king of Playboy), starring alongside Haley Joel Osment in ‘A.I.: Artificial Intelligence’ and later having a starring role on the ‘That’s So Raven’ spin-off, ‘Cory in the House.’

 Now: After scoring one-episode stints on shows like ‘CSI: Miami’ and ‘Criminal Minds,’ Thomas took it to Lifetime, where he starred in ‘Maternal Obsession’ in 2010 and ‘Betrayed at 17′ in 2011.
-Thomas, now 24 (!), currently stars on the YouTube series ‘Storytellers’ and, based on his Instagram, is a genuinely talented part-time photographer.
+Thomas, now 25 (!), is slated to star in a 2017 thriller called ‘The Unwilling.’
+He acted in the YouTube series ‘Storytellers’ and, based on his Instagram, is a genuinely talented part-time photographer.

 Hallie Todd (Jo McGuire)

 Then: With her blonde updo and librarian-looking glasses, Hallie Todd played Lizzie’s well-meaning mom, Jo.
 Prior to her role on ‘Lizzie,’ Todd was most well-known for playing Penny Walters on ‘Brothers.’